 Simply put, databases store, organize, and retrieve a website or application’s data.
 They are often paired with software programs (like WordPress, Drupal, and Joomla) or code (like PHP, C, and Java) that use databases to add your site’s content, interface, or other user-friendly design.

-Because of the critical role databases play in your online presence, you need to make sure you can trust the hosting provider you select.
-Free web hosting is an arena rife with peril at times, so we’re here to help you evaluate your most promising options — as well as point out the best bargains that bring upgraded features and database tools.
+Because of the critical role databases play in your online presence, you need to trust the hosting provider you select.
+Free web hosting is rife with peril, so we’re here to evaluate your most promising options — as well as point out the best bargains that bring upgraded features and database tools.

 5 Best “Almost Free” Database Hosting Services